5 Top Reasons You Should See a Vegan Nutritionist

 Want to make gains in the gym, on the field, or recreationally?
 A dietitian specializing in sports nutrition can help!

-She helps active people who are interested in plant based nutrition, and just so happens to be a vegan herself.
+She helps active people who are interested in plant based nutrition, and just so happens to be a vegan herself, so you know you are working with someone who ‘gets it!’).

 Bariatric Nutrition: Ashley Krautkramer, RD, CSOWM, CD, CDCES